nirmeir/Ex_2-OOP/README.md

 - Ex2_4: This function creates an instance of the class with the name of the file to be processed.
 - call: This function reads the lines in the file and returns the number of lines in the file.

+### test.java:
+this calss tests the part 1
+- testCreateTextFiles() : assert that the numbers of files equals to the number we give.
+- testGetNumOfLines() :assert that the numbers of lines equals to the number we give  with out threads.
+- testGetNumOfLinesThreads() :assert that the numbers of lines equals to the number we give  with threads.
+- testGetNumOfLinesThreadPool() :assert that the numbers of lines equals to the number we give  with threadpool.

   # Xml diagram
   ![](https://i.ibb.co/qYBxs2F/Screenshot-2023-01-09-211932.jpg)